-- Gain access to the VERTICAL CHANNEL assembly from inside or outside of the coach (whichever is more convenient).
-Remove the trim and flange pieces on the slideout room box. - If applicable, remove the top screw from the bulb seal at the top of the VERTICAL CHANNEL (Fig 8). - 3.
+- 1. Gain access to the VERTICAL CHANNEL assembly from inside or outside of the coach (whichever is more convenient).
+Remove the trim and flange pieces on the slide-out room box. - 2.
+If applicable, remove the top screw from the bulb seal at the top of the VERTICAL CHANNEL (Fig 8). - 3.
 Pull down the bulb seal and remove the motor cover (Fig 9).
 The motor seal may stick to the bulb seal. - 4.
 Using a pick tool, remove the end of the retaining spring from the motor spring clip (Fig 10A).
 If not equipped with a retaining spring, loosen the motor retaining screw (Fig 10B). - 5.
 Unplug the motor from the harness and remove the motor by lifting it up and out. - 6.
 Repeat steps 1-4 for the other side. - 7.
 Place a socket wrench with a 3-inch extension and a 5/8" deep well socket (Fig 12) through the motor access opening and seat the socket onto the coupler (Fig 13).
 One person alternating from side to side of the room can retract a 1500 lb. room with or without a ramp.

 NOTE: One person on each side of the room with a ratchet and socket will expedite the process.
-Room moves 1⁄4 inch for every 30 to 40 degree turn of the wrench.
+Room moves 1/4 inch for every 30 to 40 degree turn of the wrench.

-8. Secure the room in place by either: Re-installing the motors (making sure the end of the retaining screw is re-hooked to the motor spring clip (Fig 10A).
-Torque the motor retaining screw to 40 inch/lbs.
-(Fig 10B) and the motor retaine is fully engaged.

-☐ Refer to Fig 10A and 10B for proper seating of the motor.
+- 8. Secure the room in place by either: - Re-installing the motors (making sure the end of the retaining screw is re-hooked to the motor spring clip (Fig 10Å). - Torque the motor retaining screw to 40 inch/lbs.
+(Fig 10B) and the motor retainer is fully engaged. - Use a travel lock, (a 2x4 cut to size), etc. - Refer to Fig 10A and 10B for proper seating of the motor. - 9.
+Have the slideout room serviced by an OEM authorized dealer as soon as possible.
+Do not operate the room until service is complete as damage to the room may result.